Sweet Sultan Mix (Centaurea)

 Item #: 780

-(30 in/76 cm) A popular large, fluffy, thistle-like flower in white, pink, lilac and yellow with a unique scent.
+(30 in/76 cm) A popular large, fluffy, thistle-like flower in white, pink, and mauve with a unique scent.
 Plants prefer dry locations.
 Unique cut flower.
 Pkt. contains 350 seeds.

 CENTAUREA (Bachelor Button or Cornflower)